Army Senior ROTC Program

 Appointment for Commission

 Contrary to popular belief, graduating from the ROTC program does not automatically confer an appointment as a commissioned officer.
-The service must offer the appointment.
+The service must offer an appointment.
 Cadets are commissioned in either the Regular Army or Army Reserves (or National Guard, if enrolled in ROTC under a specific National Guard program).

 Branch Assignment of ROTC Cadets